gracelgilbert/watercolor-stylization/README.md

 </p>

 ### Paper texture and normal map
 To create the feel of rough watercolor paper, I use noise to create a heightfield, and then use that heightfield as a bump map to distort the normals of the flat image.
 The paper noise is worley noise layered with FBM.
 I sample this height map at a point an epsilon away in each direction and use these to find the gradient normal, which I apply with lambertian shading.
+The user can modify how smooth or rough the paper texture is.

 ![](Images/PaperChange.png)
 <p align="center">